- Frequent high glucose levels can lead to serious health problems.

-With diabetes, there is either a problem with the cell using insulin, a problem with the pancreas producing insulin, or both.
+With diabetes, there’s either a problem with the cells using insulin, a problem with the pancreas producing insulin, or both.

 - With type 1 diabetes, the body stops making insulin completely.

-- With type 2 diabetes, it is usually a mix of the cells not using insulin well (which is called insulin resistance) and the pancreas not making enough insulin.
+- With type 2 diabetes, it’s usually a mix of the cells not using insulin well, which is called insulin resistance.
+And the pancreas doesn’t make enough insulin.

 - With prediabetes, it is usually a problem with the cells not using insulin well.